-The history of ABB goes all the way back to 1883 with the founding of a Swedish electrical company, known as ASEA.
-Also formed in the late 1800s was Boveri & Cie, or BBC, which was headquartered in Switzerland.
+ABB has a history stretching back to 1883 with the founding of a Swedish electrical company, ASEA.
+Also formed in the late 1800s was Boveri & Cie, or BBC, headquartered in Switzerland.
 The two companies merged in 1988, forming ABB.

 Asbestos Exposure Caused by ABB Lummus Global